Sankarabharanam (raga): Janya Rāgas

-Due to the even spacing of svarās, many janya rāgas can be derived from Śaņkarābharaṇaṃ.
-It is one of the melakarta rāgas that has high number of Janya rāgas (derived scales) associated with it.
+Due to the even spacing of Svaras(notes), many Janya Ragas can be derived from Śaņkarābharaṇaṃ.
+It is one of the Melakarta Ragas that has high number of Janya Ragas (derived scales) associated with it.

-Many of the Janya rāgas are very popular on their own, lending themselves to elaboration, interpretation and evoking different moods.
-Some of them are Arabhi, Atana, Bilahari, Devagaandhaari, Jana Ranjani, Hamsadhvani, Kadanakutuhalam, Niroshta, Shuddha Sāveri, Pahādi, Purnachandrika, Janaranjani, Kedaram, Kurinji, Navroj, Sarasvati-manohari, Naagadhvani etc.
+Many of the Janya Ragas are very popular on their own, lending themselves to elaboration, interpretation and evoking different moods.
+Some of them are Arabhi, Atana, Bilahari, Devagaandhaari, Jana Ranjani, Hamsadhvani, Kathanakuthuhalam, Niroshta, Shuddha Sāveri, Pahādi, Poornachandrika, Kedaram, Kurinji, Navroj, Sarasvati-manohari, Naagadhvani, Garudadhvani etc.

-See List of Janya rāgas for full list of rāgas associated with Śaṃkarābharaṇaṃ.
+See List of Janya rāgas for full list of rāgas associated with Śankarābharaṇaṃ.